awsdocs/amazon-sns-developer-guide/doc_source/sns-ttl.md

  TTL is relative to the publish time\.
 Before handing off a push notification message to a specific push notification service, Amazon SNS computes the dwell time \(the time between the publish timestamp and just before handing off to a push notification service\) for the push notification and passes the remaining TTL to the specific push notification service\.
 If TTL is shorter than the dwell time, Amazon SNS won't attempt to publish\.

-If you specify a TTL for a push notification message, then the TTL value must be a positive integer, unless the value of `0` has a specific meaning for the push notification service—such as with APNS and FCM\.
+If you specify a TTL for a push notification message, then the TTL value must be a positive integer, unless the value of `0` has a specific meaning for the push notification service—such as with APNs and FCM\.
 If the TTL value is set to `0` and the push notification service does not have a specific meaning for `0`, then Amazon SNS will drop the message\.
-For more information about the TTL parameter set to `0` when using APNS, see *Table A\-3 Item identifiers for remote notifications* in the [Binary Provider API](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/BinaryProviderAPI.html) documentation\.
+For more information about the TTL parameter set to `0` when using APNs, see *Table A\-3 Item identifiers for remote notifications* in the [Binary Provider API](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/BinaryProviderAPI.html) documentation\.

 ## Precedence Order for Determining TTL<a name="sns-ttl-precedence"></a>